fultonj/antelope/docs/hci.md

-Create a data.yaml file with the [net-only](../crs/data_plane/overlay/net-only) overlay which disables nova and only configures/validates the network by shortening the services list.
+Create a data.yaml file with the [net-only](../crs/data_plane/overlay/net-only) overlay which disables nova and only configures/validates the network and puts directives in place to open the firewall for Ceph by shortening the services list.
 ```
 pushd ~/antelope/crs/